maryash/maryash.github.io/352/syllabus.md

 **Textbook & Readings** The book or PDF required for the course:
 Widom, Ullman et al "A First Course in Database Systems" 3rd Edition OR "Database Systems - The Complete Book" 2nd Edition (selected chapters)
 Additional readings and tutorials are available on the course webpage.

+**Technology**
-Technology This course uses multiple software tools and languages.
+This course uses multiple software tools and languages:
 **Python** a programming language that is freely available across multiple platforms.
 **SQLite** a free database.
 **BrightSpace** the learning management system used throughout CUNY.
 Accounts are provided automatically to all enrolled students.